kristoff-it/redis-memolock/README.md

     [a talk to NDC on the same subject](https://ndcoslo.com/talk/solving-tricky-coordination-problems-in-stateless-net-services/) before their post, so I claim it was an indepentent discovery, ha!).

-The implementations in this repository use Redis to cache values and Pub/Sub to resolve promises across the network.
+The implementations in this repository use Redis to cache values and Redis Pub/Sub to resolve promises across the network.
 Since Redis can be replicated and clustered, you can take this library up to any scale.